chadrik/doc484/README.rst

 =====

 .. code::

     doc484 -h

+Check the scripts directory for an example of how to automatically run `doc484` on modified files in your repository.

 TODO
 ====
 - automatically insert `typing` imports
 - convert docstrings to function annotations (for python 3.5+)
 - add argument for docstring format (or read from setup.cfg)
+- convert `doctypes` to python?